|Back to Thai Culture | Thai Ladies | Thai Wedding

 The girls, on the other hand, are trying to exercise and exhibit their skills and abilities in following fashion trends.
 Such is a common habit among those going into adulthood.
 To distinguish themselves from their younger sisters and to make themselves look more attractive, students often modify their uniforms (stretching the dress code to its limit) making the skirt shorter and the shirt tighter.
 The pretty ones favor a very short revealing skirt and a slim-fit blouse that allow parts of their body to be easily seen.

 As The Song Said: "Let It Be!"

 Less Is More

 Although there are rules governing student uniforms in Thailand universities, educational institutes themselves are partly to blame (so they say).
 Many have made their student uniforms more flashy in hopes to attract more students to enroll.
-The practice is, unsurprisingly, prevalent among business and vocational schools.
+This practice is, unsurprisingly, prevalent among business and vocational schools.
 Sadly enough, for some schools, academic excellence or the quality of teaching does not seem to be their primary focus anymore.

 Should university and college students in Thailand wear uniforms?
 Or should they be scrapped altogether?
-Is the high school dress code in 21st century a help or a hindrance to Thai society?
-For the time being, there are more questions than answers and opinions are diversely different.
+Is the high school dress code in the 21st century a help or a hindrance to Thai society?
+For the time being, there are more questions than answers, and opinions are diversely different.
 Perhaps, to some extent, it's one of the ways students learn to express themselves, and it makes no difference whatsoever to their formal education.
-Let's not forget, Thai university students are actually young adults.
+Let's not forget, Thai university students are young adults.
 It's a fact.